arlusf/espdiff.sh/README.md

     pad each line with spaces to edge of screen, or 'yellow background\033[43m home\033[H erase\033[J' or
-    '\e[K' at start of each line, then erase to bottom of screen
-    caution: CSI K at exactly the end of a line can delete its last character not every terminal control-sequence code enjoys broad support even so, actual rendering may not be equivalent
+    '\e[K' at start of each line, then erase to bottom of screen not every terminal control-sequence code enjoys broad support even so, actual rendering may not be equivalent